morpho-org/metamorpho/README.md

 A maximum of 30 markets can be enabled on a given MetaMorpho vault.

 There are 4 different roles for a MetaMorpho vault (owner, curator, guardian & allocators).
-All actions that are against the interest of the users (e.g. enabling a market with a high liquidation risk, increasing the fee) are subject to a timelock of minimum 12 hours.
+All actions that are against users' interests (e.g. enabling a market with a high exposure, increasing the fee) are subject to a timelock of minimum 12 hours.
-During this timelock, users can withdraw their funds from the vault if they don't agree or the guardian (if set) can revoke the action.
-After the timelock, the action can be executed by anyone until the `TIMELOCK_EXPIRATION` is exceeded.
+During this timelock, users who disagree with the policy change can withdraw their funds from the vault or the guardian (if it is set) can revoke the action.
+After the timelock, the action can be executed by anyone until 3 days have passed.

 In case the vault receives rewards on Morpho Blue markets, the rewards can be redistributed by setting a rewards recipient.
 This rewards recipient can be [Universal Rewards Distributor (URD)](https://github.com/morpho-org/universal-rewards-distributor).

-Below is a more fine-grained description of the different roles.
+### Roles

 The owner can:
 - Do whatever the curator and allocators can do.